-Lynne Kiesling is an Associate Professor of Instruction in Economics at Northwestern University.
+Lynne Kiesling is a Visiting Associate Professor in Economics at Purdue University, and the Associate Director of the Purdue University Research Center in Economics.
 Her research focuses on the effect of regulatory institutions and their incentives on innovation and technological change, particularly in the electric power industry.
 She teaches classes in microeconomics, technological change, environmental economics, antitrust and regulation, environmental economics, and history of economic thought, and all of these topics and themes inform her research and other writing.

 Email address: firstname.lastname@example.org, email@example.com